University of California, Los Angeles

 - The Secret Life of Public Spaces; multi-disciplinary action research project on public space

-- Large Urban Parks Design Research Studio (New Orleans, LA)
+- Large Urban Parks Design Research Studio (New Orleans)

 - Community Research, Theory and Fieldwork (Panama City, Panama)